ETrakLogistics/api-docs-source/source/index.html.md

 # Label

-Labels belong to a consignment.
+N.B.
+Labels belong to a `consignment`.
+They don't belong to `pieces`

 ## Get A Label